Skip to main content

 Operators report through Petrinex gas volumes vented, flared, or consumed as fuel for each of their oil and gas sites.
 We publicly report these volumes annually in our ST60B: Upstream Petroleum Industry Emissions Report (formerly ST60B: Upstream Petroleum Industry Flaring and Venting Report).

 The tables below show annual fuel, flare, and vent gas volumes starting in 2010.
-In 2020, we revised the fuel, flare, and vent gas definitions in 2020.
+In 2020, we revised the fuel, flare, and vent gas definitions.
 This change shifted gas volumes from one reporting category to another, making comparisons with data pre-2020 impossible.
 For example, previously, gas used to drive a pneumatic device was defined as fuel gas, although later vented into the atmosphere.
 Therefore, we changed the definition of this gas usage to vent gas, which is how it is reported in Petrinex now.

 Visuals